 - Privilege user account

 Avoid using privileged account.
-Create a second account on your computer with less privilege and only use your administrative credential when you have to install anything.
+Create a second account on your computer with less privilege and only use your administrative credentials when you have to install anything.
 Avoid browsing and downloading anything when you log in with your admin account.

 What to do if my computer gets infected with ransomware?

-Despite taking all preventive measure if your computer gets infected with ransomware, you can try to roll back your computer from backup.
+Despite taking all preventive measures if your computer gets infected with ransomware, you can try to roll back your computer from backup.
 If it fails you can seek professional assistance from malware removing service provider.